oofdere/topu/README.md

 # topu

-a NSID-less language for defining and managing atproto lexicons, with a type system, package manager, and code generation
+an (eventually and optimistically) NSID-less language for defining and managing atproto lexicons, with a type system, package manager, and code generation

 ## why NSIDless?